1

 What are the 4 types of procurement?

-In strategic procurement, the four main types are direct procurement, which involves purchasing goods and services for production; indirect procurement, covering items not directly used in production but necessary for operations; services procurement, focused on acquiring services like consulting or maintenance; and capital procurement, related to acquiring long-term assets such as equipment or property.
+In strategic procurement, the four main types are direct procurement, which involves purchasing goods and services for production; indirect procurement, covering items not directly used in production but necessary for operations; services procurement, focused on acquiring services like consulting or maintenance; and capital procurement, which involves acquiring long-term assets such as equipment or property.
 Understanding these types helps procurement professionals develop effective sourcing strategies and manage supplier relationships efficiently.

 More about Strategic Procurement jobs